riverford/objection/README.md

 ```

 Grab a singleton with `singleton`, at this point the singleton definition will be evaluated
 and a registered object will be returned.
-Repeatedly calling singleton will return the same object.
+Repeatedly calling singleton with the same key will return the same object.

 ```clojure
 (obj/singleton :my-threadpool)